ggk570/wallpaper-changer-trojan/README.md

 # wallpaper-changer-trojan
-A python trojan that changes windows wallpaper after ever 10 seconds
+A python trojan that changes windows wallpaper after ever 10 seconds Tested on python version - 3.12.0 & Windows 11

 Many windows systems when get hacked, the hacker changes their wallpaper to display a certain message to the user or owner of the system
 These scripts are for demonstration purpose only.